magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 ## The `elements` node

-The purpose of `<elements>` node in the configuration is to map the data from the editor to the content type's master format so that the values entered in the editor can be stored and rendered correctly within both the Admin preview and the storefront.
+The purpose of `<elements>` node in the configuration is to map the data from the form to the content type's master format so that the values entered in the editor can be stored and rendered correctly within both the Admin preview and the storefront.
 These nodes will be explained more fully in Step 4: Add editor.

 ## Next